linyngfly/omelo-admin/README.md

-#pomelo-admin
+#omelo-admin

-`pomelo-admin` is an admin console library for [pomelo](https://github.com/NetEase/pomelo).
-It provides the a series of utilities to monitor the `pomelo` server clusters.
+`omelo-admin` is an admin console library for [omelo](https://github.com/NetEase/omelo).
+It provides the a series of utilities to monitor the `omelo` server clusters.

 ##Installation

 ```
-npm install pomelo-admin
+npm install omelo-admin
 ```

 ##Basic conception

 ###Process roles

-There are three process roles in `pomelo-admin`: master, monitor and client.
+There are three process roles in `omelo-admin`: master, monitor and client.

 + master - the master server process, collects and maintains all the client and monitor status and exports the cluster status for the clients.

 + monitor - monitor proxy, in every server process which needs to be monitored.
 It should be started during the process starts and registers itself to the master server and reports the monitored process status to the master.

-+ client - `pomelo-admin` client process that fetches the status from master server, such as [pomelo-admin-web](https://github.com/NetEase/pomelo-admin-web) and [pomelo-cli](https://github.com/NetEase/pomelo-cli).
++ client - `omelo-admin` client process that fetches the status from master server, such as [omelo-admin-web](https://github.com/NetEase/omelo-admin-web) and [omelo-cli](https://github.com/NetEase/omelo-cli).

 ###Message types